 It was the best Reuben I had ever eaten.
 Of course, it was also the first Reuben sandwich I’d ever eaten.
 How can this be so?

-We began with Sprouted Rye Buns inspired by Jewish rye breads, freshly sliced corned beef brisket warmed with Russian dressing, then piled it high with sauerkraut and melted Emmentaler Swiss.
+We began with homemade Sprouted Rye Buns inspired by Jewish rye breads, freshly sliced corned beef brisket warmed with Russian dressing, then piled it high with sauerkraut and melted Emmentaler Swiss.
 Served with extra dressing, there was not a crumb or stray piece of sauerkraut left on any plate.
-I am completely in love with the textures and flavors of this sandwich and cannot wait to make them again.
+I am completely enthralled with the textures and flavors of this sandwich and cannot wait to make them again.

 What made the difference?

 Sauerkraut is not all the same, and like most things food related I can be a wee bit picky about it [Irish accent added for emphasis].
 Good sauerkraut has a bright, sour taste, not overly salty or vinegary.
 It should not be necessary to rinse kraut before you can eat it.
 The cabbage must be crisp-tender, not mushy or seemingly waterlogged.
 I can still remember making sauerkraut on the farm growing up.
 We used an old mandolin-style device from the Middle Ages (or so it seemed) to cut the cabbage and my dad would top each jar with a grape leaf from our garden.
 As a child, I was not fascinated with gardening and canning and there was even a time I would only eat meat and potatoes (yes, I was a pill at times), but I always ate the sauerkraut.
 Our favorite from the store is Bubbies because it satisfies all my requirements and is naturally fermented, retaining live cultures.

 - 2 pounds corned beef brisket, Wellshire Farms brand, uncured